NearNodeFlash/nnf-dm/daemons/compute/Readme.md

 The C client, which resides in ./_client-c, is a simple client that uses CGo as an interface to the server.
 (The leading underscore "\_" in the directory is so Go ignores directory as part of a larger repository build).
 As there is no native C GRPC implementation, Go is used to interface with the GRPC server while providing an interface to the C code.
 A Makefile is provided to build the various components and assemble it into a final executable.

+The C client should not be used for anything more than rapid prototyping.
+No new features will be added to the C client.

+## C++

+The C++ client, which resides in ./client-cpp, is a simple client that uses [gRPC C++](https://grpc.io/docs/languages/cpp/).

 ## Python

 The Python client, which resides in ./client-py, is a very simple client.
 No customization options are provided